kamshory/MusicProductionManager/README.md

 2. MIDI (audio files)
 3. MusicXML (xml files)
 4. PDF (music score file)
+5. SRT (subtitle for YouTube and other supported applications)

 When downloading files per song or per album, **Music Production Manager** will only download files that have been uploaded by the user.